xnndro/SLP_HTML/README.md

 ```
 - Then if your git remote is to SLP_HTML, so u can do your job tasks

-> Note: Please create a file in the folder according to the role
+> Note: Please create a file in the folder according to the role.
+and this important, pls read this
 > Danger !!!: Please check JS and CSS section in template and compare with our files, if there is a difference, please update it into all files.

 if u are done, please push your code to this branch